Top 47 ETL Interview Questions & Answers (2025)

 22. Write an ETL SQL query that records the song count by date for each user in a music streaming database every day.

-For this problem, we use the INSERT INTO statement to add rows into the lifetime_plays table.
+For this problem, we use the INSERT INTO statement to add rows to the lifetime_plays table.
 If we set this query to run daily, it becomes a daily ETL process.
 We would also want to make sure that:

-• The rows we add are sourced from the subquery that selects the created_at date, user_id, song_id, and counts the columns from the song_plays table for the current date.
+• The rows we add are sourced from the subquery that selects the created_at dateuser_idsong_id, and counts the columns from the song_plays table for the current date.

 • We use GROUP BY because we want to have a separate count for every unique date, user_id and song_id combination.